Why decision curves go above or below treat-all and treat-none: a PPV- and calibration-based guide for clinical prediction models: Discussion

 Because NB and decision curve analysis are now widely recommended in studies of clinical prediction models \cite{Collins2015,Debray2023,Collins2024,Snell2023}, we hope these connections make NB easier to interpret and apply.
 For practitioners, the practical implications are straightforward: report NB over clinically relevant thresholds, consider adding PPV curves as an explanatory companion, add confidence bands to estimate uncertainty, and inspect threshold-specific observed event rates above and below the threshold when a model performs poorly relative to treat-none or treat-all.

 Finally, we note that our focus has been on the NB of the treated.
 In some settings, however, the NB of the untreated may be more relevant \cite{Rousson2011}.
 Parallel results can then be derived using negative predictive value \cite{Akobeng2007} together with decision-threshold calibration, leading to analogous visualisations and interpretations for the untreated group.
-We leave these extensions for future work.